Learning Disabilities… What are they?

-Learning disabilities in adulthood are most commonly identified according to the “discrepancy model” (Hatt, 2003; Erskine and Seymour, 2005), by which academic difficulties persist in spite of success in other areas of learning or everyday life, and in spite of the effort expended to learn.
+Moreover, learning disabilities in adulthood are most commonly identified according to the “discrepancy model” (Hatt, 2003; Erskine and Seymour, 2005); by which academic difficulties persist in spite of success in other areas of learning or everyday life, and in spite of the effort expended to learn.

 In other words, a person who is a wonderful musician, community leader, successful and experiences consistent difficulties with reading, writing, spelling, finding their way around, and so on, regardless of how hard they try and how much instruction they have received, may have a learning disability.

 Click here to go to the next page on Safe Learning Environments and Issues beside LD.